MertSAP/CAPGEN/README.md

   - f Relative path to template file - Mandatory
   - p Generates files, no proeject or directory structure - Optional
-  - r EntityTechnicalName for the Root Node for the Fiori Application - Option
+  - r EntityTechnicalName for the Root Node for the Fiori Application - Option -u Update Mode.
+To be used to regenerate files if CAPGEN has already executed but the template file has been changed
 #### Examples
 Generate a Project with a Fiori Application with Root Node Travel:
 ```